HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts.md

 	if only personalized tickets can be issued
 	{
 		ask buyer for personal details
     	safe personal details
 		link details to address and put address on a whitelist }
 	if amount x is received from address Y
   	{
-		if Y is not on the whitelist
+		if there is a whitelist && Y is not on the whitelist {
-    		{
       			refund address Y
       			end program